Everything EU & Swiss Companies Should Know About DORA (Digital Operational Resilience Act)

 2. Strategy for digital business resilience and business continuity

-Resilient IT systems and tools shall minimize the impact of IT risks and protection measures are to be put in place for systems, networks, and critical assets to prevent unauthorized access, theft, natural disasters, or environmental hazards.
+To ensure resilience, organizations must implement robust IT systems and security measures to protect networks and critical assets from risks like unauthorized access, data theft, or natural disasters.
+These measures should include firewalls, access controls, and disaster recovery plans.
 A comprehensive business continuity policy with contingency- and recovery plans as an integral part of a comprehensive IT risk management, must be established for that reason.

 With DORA, the members of the board will have a personal obligation and liability to provide and monitor IT risk management and to set up mechanisms to learn and develop from both external and internal IT incidents.